 Most people think of me as a Professional Photographer, but I am so much more.
 I'm also a Historian.
 I capture a slice of time in your or your families lives and are preserved for years to come on photographic paper.
 Experts tell us that properly cared for my portraits will be here for 100-200 years, for future generations to explore and enjoy.
 My dream is that 150 years from now someone will look at one of my portraits and say "Wow, that Giles guy did a beautiful portrait of Great, great, great, great, great, great grandma."
-The legacy of my portraits will live long after I am gone.
+The legacy of my portraits in the Chippewa Valley will live long after I am gone.

 I went to UW Madison to study sculpture, but soon started making money doing photography of rock bands for local music publications.
 That led to fans purchasing my concert photography, business portraits and more.